 Well first, take a look at this infographic to try to project yourself into my skin:

 There are multiple ways these conditions can affect my daily life.
 I talked about the physical symptoms above, but Circadian Sleep Disorders also affect psychologically in many ways.
-They are stressful in themselves and, in addition, people can have misperception about them, leading to social misunderstandings.
+They are stressful in themselves and, moreover, people can have a misperception about them, leading to social misunderstandings.